-PRINCETON, NEW JERSEY — Joe Brandt, a 2016 Dow Jones News Fund copy editing intern at the New York Times, is the 13th Edward Trayes Scholar, selected by the professor who has directed the training program at Temple University since 1968.
+PRINCETON, N.J. — Joe Brandt, a 2016 Dow Jones News Fund copy editing intern at the New York Times, is the 13th Edward Trayes Scholar, selected by the professor who has directed the training program at Temple University since 1968.

 Brandt, a senior at Temple University and the editor-in-chief of The Temple News, will receive a $1,000 scholarship and join an elite group of former Trayes scholars who have gone on to be exemplary journalism professionals.